VCityTeam/ExpeData-Workflows_testing/ArgoWorkflows/Run_with_CLI_on_PaGoDA.md

-# Running the implemented Argo workflows on the PAGoDA cluster
+# Running from CLI the implemented Argo workflows on the PAGoDA cluster

 **Table of content**
 <!-- TOC depthfrom:2 orderedlist:false depthto:4 -->